workhorsy/uncompress.js/README.md

 * For Zip it uses https://github.com/Stuk/jszip (MIT License)
 * For Tar it uses its own libuntar.js file (MIT License)

+# TODO
+* Only import the libraries that will be used

 # Bugs and Corrections
 Please report a Bug if you suspect any of this information is wrong.